Ultra Wide

 The headline features that make the iPhone 15 Pro a major camera upgrade

-The first iPhone to support log video recording.
-Apple Log captures a flat image with up to 17 stops of dynamic range, designed for professional color grading workflows.
-Requires ProRes format.
-Transforms the iPhone into a viable B-cam alongside cinema cameras.
+The first iPhone with log recording, capturing a flat image with up to 17 stops of dynamic range in ProRes for professional color grading.

-New in 15 ProApple's first iPhone with USB-C. The Pro models run at USB 3 speeds (10 Gbps), enabling fast ProRes file transfers and direct recording to external SSDs.
-A monumental improvement over Lightning's 480 Mbps.
+New in 15 ProApple's first USB-C iPhone runs at USB 3 speeds of 10 Gbps on the Pro, enabling fast ProRes transfers and direct recording to external SSDs.

 128 GB